-- Georeferencing: the process of relating the sensor (i.e., camera or LiDAR unit) and ground coordinate systems. - Defines the position and orientation information of the camera (image bundle) or the LiDAR unit (laser beam) at the moment of exposure. - Traditionally, the georeferencing parameters for photogrammetric systems are obtained using Ground Control Points (GCPs) through a bundle adjustment procedure. - Indirect georeferencing
+- Geo-referencing: the process of relating the image and ground coordinate systems. - Defines the position and orientation information of the camera (image bundle) at the moment of exposure. - Traditionally, the geo-referencing parameters are obtained using Ground Control Points (GCPs) in a bundle adjustment procedure. - Indirect geo-referencing